-Check that the serverUser key in the deploy/cr.yaml file contains your PMM Server user name (admin by default), and make sure the pmmserver key in the deploy/secrets.yaml secrets file contains the password specified for the PMM Server during its installation.
+- a.
+Check that the serverUser key in the deploy/cr.yaml file contains your PMM Server user name (admin by default), and make sure the pmmserver key in the deploy/secrets.yaml secrets file contains the password specified for the PMM Server during its installation - b.
+Apply the configuration for the changes to take effect.